 To lawfully and efficiently dispose of data, it’s important to realise what types of data should be shredded and when.
 We’ve outlined them below:

 Financial records do differ slightly from school records in that they may need to be available for a longer period of time.
-For this reason, it may be worth transferring data to an online storage cloud like our TopDrawer service or send it for safe storage off-site, which will free up physical space in your workplace.
+For this reason, it may be worth transferring data to an online storage cloud service or send it for safe storage off-site, which will free up physical space in your workplace.

 The safe and secure disposal of documents or hard drives is only part of the requirement.
 Data or information holders are also required to prove that the data has been securely destroyed.
 This not only shows compliance but offers peace of mind.
-If you’re struggling for space and are surrounded by old files, records and storage devices, don’t just put them in the bin.
+If you’re struggling for space and are surrounded by old files, student records, exam papers and storage devices, don’t just put them in the bin.
 As a data holder you are responsible for storing and removing the data and you would be held accountable if the data got into the wrong hands.
 Whether it’s a shredding, storage, or an online archive solution we can help you remove physical clutter safely and lawfully so you can start fresh for the new school year.